What Is a Drip Edge? Do you really need one?

 What Is a Drip Edge?

-Importance of a Drip Edge
+Why Is a Drip Edge Important?

 Maintenance Tips for Drip Edges